simovilab/infobus/README.md

 3) Admin UI
 - http://localhost:3030/#/
-- The mounted shiro.ini does not define users by default.
-Add users under [users] in that file if you need UI access, then recreate the container.
+- The mounted shiro.ini defines an Admin user by default.
+Also you can add users under [users] in that file if you need UI access, then recreate the container.

 4) Using Fuseki from the app (optional)
 - To have the app use Fuseki for reads instead of PostgreSQL, set these in .env.local: